June 27, 2013

 There are also Matatu which

-Unfortunately, I’m also learning how difficult it is to find gluten-free food here, but so far I’m making do on fruits, vegetables
+Unfortunately, I’m also learning how difficult it is to find gluten-free food here ( I have Celiac Disease), but so far I’m making do on fruits, vegetables

 Finally, I’m experiencing truly being a minority and constantly being reminded of it when all the locals constantly call me “mzungu” (white person).
 Although it’s in a friendly manner and it’s really cute when the kids say it.